vndor/CorgiMVC/README.md

 With CorgiMVC, there is no configuration.
 As long as you name your folders, functions, and files correctly, it'll just work.
 The URL structure is: `/index.php/{controllerClass}/{controllerMethod}/{param1}/{param2}`

-Please note, the class name and file name needs to be Uppercase first letter only for the URL to work.
+Please note, the class name and file name of the class needs to be Uppercase first letter only for the URL to work.
+The function name should always be lowercase as well. - * For Linux only *

 - Public functions are accessible via the URL above
 - The `$corgi` argument is needed for URL params that you access via Array.